Course Content and Outcome Guide for APR 123

 - Lecture/Lab Hours:

 - Lab Hours:

 - Special Fee:

 Course DescriptionFocuses on alternating current power distribution, transformers, motors, storage cells, solid state semiconductor devices, and Delta/Wye three phase motor winding connections as applied to the heavy industrial environment.
-Prerequisite: APR 122 Audit available.
+Prerequisites: APR 122 Audit available.

 Intended Outcomes for the course

 · Use the general theories of both alternating current flow and direct current flow in conductors to discuss, explain, and apply the

 electrical principles of power distribution, transformers, motors, batteries, and solid state semiconductor devices as applied to subsequent courses and the workplace.

 · Read, interpret, and apply schematic drawings to the repair and installation of electrical circuits and equipment.

 · Properly apply current OSHA standards for the prevention of ARC Blast and Arc Flash in the workplace using proper personal protective